 During the surgery the doctor discovered that the cancer had spread to my lymphnodes (Stage 3).

-After surgery the doctors recommended chemotherapy.
+After surgery the doctors recommended 9-12 months of chemotherapy.

 I declined, which was not a popular decision.
 Most of my family thought I was crazy and it took several years and multiple cancer free reports before they came around.